apache/trafficserver/doc/admin/http-proxy-caching.en.rst

 affect whether objects are served from cache:

--  The ``no-cache`` header, sent by clients, tells Traffic Server that it should not to serve any objects directly from the cache;
+-  The ``no-cache`` header, sent by clients, tells Traffic Server that it should not serve any objects directly from the cache;
    therefore, Traffic Server will always obtain the object from the origin server.
 You can configure Traffic Server to ignore client ``no-cache`` headers - refer to `Configuring Traffic Server to Ignore Client no-cache Headers`_